 When the electrode is consumed, fume and gas decomposition products generated are different in percent and form from the ingredients listed in Section II.
 Fume and decomposition products, not the ingredients in the electrode, are important.
 Decomposition products include those originating from the volatilization, reaction, or oxidation of materials in Section II, plus those from the base metal and coating, etc., as noted above.
 These components are virtually always present as complex oxides and not as metals (Characterization of Arc Welding Fume: American Welding Society).
 Reasonably expected fume constituents of the fume could include: complex oxides of iron, manganese, and potassium.
-Chromium and nickel oxides may also be present.
-The table below lists reasonably expected fumes that may be generated:
+Chromium and nickel oxides may also be present when using on chromium base or nickel base material.
+The table on page 2 lists reasonably expected fumes that may be generated: